Back to top

 }

-// Example for search by ID
+// example for search by ID

-private void findObjectsById(MApplication application,
+private void findPartsById(MApplication application, EModelService service) {

-List<MPart> findElements = service.findElements(application,
+List<MPart> parts = service.findElements(application, "mypart",

-System.out.println("Found part(s) : " + findElements.size());
+System.out.println("Found part(s) : " + parts.size());

 }

-// Example for search by Type
+// example for search by type

-private void findObjectsByType(MApplication application,
+private void findParts(MApplication application,

 EModelService service) {